-- Spread ground pork over bacon and drizzle with a couple of tablespoons of BBQ sauce.
+- Mix together ground pork and sausage.
+Spread ground pork mixture over bacon weave.
+Sprinkle with a little more rub and drizzle with a couple of tablespoons of BBQ sauce.

 - Spread crumbled bacon over the ground pork.
 Roll ground pork and cooked bacon into a tight roll.
 Then roll the basket weaved bacon over the ground pork roll.

 - If using a pellet grill, preheat to 225°F. Otherwise prepare your smoker or light a grill and set up for indirect heat.